 Parkour, if practiced well, can be an amazing vehicle for developing physical and mental fitness, toughness and all-round capability.
 As with any athletic discipline, however, if practiced poorly or without proper guidance the results can be negative and/or harmful.

-The ADAPT Programme provides a comprehensive coaching certification system from the Junior and Youth Awards for young people to Assistant Coach, Fundamentals Coach and Master Coach all the way through to Assessor and Internal Verifier.
+The ADAPT Programme provides a comprehensive coaching certification system from the Junior and Youth Awards for young people to Assistant Coach, Fundamentals Coach and Master Coach all the way through to Tutor, Assessor and Internal Verifier.

+We believe in empowering the parkour community, hence maintaining the incredible value of the qualifications despite them being the longest and most intensive of any comparable coaching certifications in the world.
 The aim of ADAPT is to make the art accessible to any and all who want to learn and thus to bring its incredible benefits to a much wider demographic.